Compare Rates

 Can you get life insurance with high cholesterol?
 To answer this simple question?
 The answer is yes, and usually with no problem at all.
 If your cholesterol levels are within normal limits, you can get preferred rates considering your overall health is acceptable.

 Also, if your limits are higher than average, you could be classified in a Standard Plus or a Standard rating which is still very affordable.
-If your levels used to be high and you are now taking medication that brings it down to a safe level you may even qualify for preferred rates.
+If your levels used to be high and you are now taking medication that brings them down to a safe level, you may even qualify for preferred rates.

 Insurers are mainly concerned that high levels could easily lead to artery restrictions, which could trigger a fatal heart attack or stroke.
 Most applicants do not have any problems buying life insurance policies for high cholesterol unless their condition is out of control.